 Are you backcountry ready?

-Winter 2021 is shaping up to be a busy season for the backcountry with many folks getting out for their first experience.
+Winter is quickly approaching!
 We’re excited to offer a multitude of various backcountry experiences that cater to all skill sets and ability levels.
 Whether you’re a beginner, intermediate, or experienced backcountry rider, we teach a series of courses that will allow you to naturally progress and gain a better understanding of how to operate in the backcountry with a solid avalanche education.

-AIARE 1 is a comprehensive, entry level 2 day avalanche course designed for those with basic ski/snowboard touring experience.
+AIARE 1 is a comprehensive, entry level 3-day avalanche course designed for those with basic ski/snowboard touring experience.
 There are no other prerequisites, although, if you have less than 5 days of backcountry experience, you need to join our Backcountry 1.0 course first.

 In an AIARE 1 course, students can expect to develop a good foundation on how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn avalanche rescue techniques.